John

 Legislature in 1706 to include the part of the county

-the Susquehanna.
-It originally met in Port Deposit on the
+East of the Susquehanna.
+It originally met in Port

-Hyland, Edward Johnson, Henry Baker, Captain Zebulon Hollingsworth, and
+Captial Nicholas Hyland, Edward Johnson, Henry Baker, Captain

 "Rd WYE: HB: NH: DEI: ZG: TR: IC: 1743" The I was used for